Living Seas Volunteer

 - Updating sightings information on our website/social media

 - Assisting with community engagement events

-- There will also be the opportunity to assist with other tasks e.g. fundraising, acoustic analysis, writing articles and creating Vlogs.
+- There may also be the opportunity to assist with other tasks e.g. beach cleans, fundraising, writing articles and creating Vlogs.

 - A commitment to volunteering

 - ICT skills, including MS Office and GIS

 - Interest/experience of engaging with the public